ARCANEDEV/noCAPTCHA/README.md

     <button type="submit">Submit</button>
 </form>

 <?php
-// At the bottom, before the </body> (If you're a good boy and you listen to your mother) echo $captcha->script();
+// At the bottom, before the </body> (If you're a good programmer and you listen to your mother) echo $captcha->script();
 ?>
 ```